cdluminate/ProdL/ProdL.md

 ### 0.7.4.
 Ansible

 ### 0.7.5.
 Rsync -- Copying files across hosts

+You may be familiar with `scp`, a standard file transfer tool provided by OpenSSH.
+And you may have noticed that `scp` will transfer all file contents when copying a directory to the remote machine, even if we are overwriting a remote directory with merely some minor modifications.
+This could greatly hamper productivity once the directory to be transferred is huge.

+`rsync` is an incremental file transfer tool that does not suffer from such issue of `scp`.
+It is able to transfer and only transfer the incremental change to the remote host, hence vastly improving efficiency especially in cases where you have to frequently synchronize directories among multiple hosts.

+`rsync` is able to transfer files through SSH connection.
+For example, we can transfer a local directory to remote side by `rsync -Pav <local-directory> <user>@<ip-address>:~/my-work`, or transfer a remote directory to the local machine by `rsync -Pav <user>@<ip-address>:~/my-work <local-directory>`.
+Argument `P`, `a`, `v` mean "show progress", "archive mode", and "verbose", respectively.
+When the SSH service is listening on a non-standard port (instead of tcp/22), pass an extra argument to rsync to use the correct port number: `rsync -e "ssh -e <port>"`.

+A successful file transfer via `rsync` requires it to be installed on both the machines of client and the server sides.

 ### 0.7.6.
 SSHFS -- Mounting remote directory through SSH+FUSE